Category: General Article

 An especially detrimental relationship exists between the vaquita and a type of fish called totoaba, another endangered species living in the same habitat.
 A lucrative black market exists for the totoaba’s enormous swim bladder which is used in a traditional Chinese soup.
 Thus, poaching is common and the totoaba’s population has declined along with the vaquita which are often accidentally caught at the same time.
 Combined with their already limited population, low birth rate and poor genetic diversity, the porpoise’s numbers have dropped precipitously over the last few decades.
 As of mid-2016, it was estimated that only 60 vaquita remainded.
 That number has now been revised downward to 30.

 Team Vaquita — WhaleTimes, Inc., Oregon Coast Aquarium and Southwest Fisheries Research Center / NOAA Fisheries — will be raising awareness of the critically endangered vaquita and totoaba, reminding everyone to be conscientious consumers by purchasing only sustainably caught seafood, and celebrating all the ways people are helping to save these and other threatened species.
 All vaquita resources are free and include K-12 curriculum, videos, articles, fact sheets, classroom acivities, conservation guides, interviews with experts and more.
 New materials will be added throughout the year so watch this page for updates or subscribe to the Oceanscape Network’s free email newsletter by clicking here.

-February Update: New curriculum for grades 9-12, introductory activity for high school classrooms, introductory video, downloadable fact sheets.
+February Update: Curriculum Module 1 for grades 9-12, introductory activity for high school classrooms, introductory video, downloadable fact sheets.

-March Update: Module 2 for grades 9-12, official Month of the Vaquita media release.
+March Update: Curriculum Module 2 for grades 9-12, official Month of the Vaquita media release.

 Summer 2017 Update: Learn about the latest rescue efforts in the Gulf of California.